herminioneto/herminioneto/README.md

 ### I'm Hermínio Neto, a computer science student working with web development

 - 🔭 I’m currently working on front-end and back-end
-- 🌱 I’m currently learning ReactJS and NodeJS
+- 🌱 I’m currently learning ReactJS, NodeJS and Typescript
 - 📫 How to reach me: herminio_neto@outlook.com or https://linkedin.com/in/herminio-neto

 ##